 Clay and Concrete

 Clay and concrete tiles are another worthwhile option that offer an additional level of elegance to a roof.
 Clay tiles are a durable option but are heavy.
 The installation must be done by a professional.
 Concrete tiles offer a less expensive alternative but are not significantly lighter.
 Both types of tiles are long-lasting, while concrete tiles are seen as energy efficient.
 These roofing material choices are more expensive and generally require special framing.
 A homeowner can expect a roof of clay or concrete tiles to have a life span of up to 50 years.

 Metal roofing material is an excellent choice for those living in areas prone to extreme weather conditions.
 Metal roofs come in either panels or shingles and in a choice of materials, including copper, stainless steel and aluminum.
 This choice is lightweight, durable and recyclable.
-It also has a longer life span than wood or asphalt.
+It also has a longer life span than wood or asphalt and does not necessarily need a gutter system.
 40 to 75 years is the length of time that this roofing material may last a homeowner.

 Weighing the Upfront Expense

 Culver City homeowners who go with an affordable option may need to replace their roof relatively frequently.
 This can equal or exceed the amount that would have been paid with a longer-lasting roofing material.
 It is also important to note the materials of roofs in comparable homes in the area, as this can impact the resale value of a home.